-Community colleges that offer Associate of Science or Associate of Applied Science degrees in human services - or one of its specialty fields, like alcohol and drug counseling - can prepare graduates for careers in the case management field.
-As with other distance-learning programs, students are required to have Internet access.
+Community colleges that offer online Associate of Science or Associate of Applied Science degrees in human services - or one of its specialty fields, like alcohol and drug counseling - can prepare graduates for careers in the case management field.
 Unlike most other online programs - because of the special requirements of professionals in the health and human services fields - some on-site requirements may need to be met, including internships or participating in on-campus classes.
 Depending on their interests, graduates may find work in elder care, addiction, social services, community outreach, the justice system or behavioral management.

 - Treatment models

-Some of these programs allow for concentrations in topics like the court system, civic engagement, psychology, leadership, child development, cultural studies, or even a self-designed concentration.
-The topics that can prepare graduates for careers as case managers include:
+Some online bachelor's programs allow for concentrations in topics like the court system, civic engagement, psychology, leadership, child development, cultural studies, or even a self-designed concentration.
+The topics that can prepare graduates for careers as case managers include the following:

 - Human services administration